Why dog items quickly take over a room

-Why the space under the stairs works so well as a dog nook
+Why under-stairs space works so well

 Dog Beds